-- 6.1.26 The landscape and visual monitoring and site audits were carried out on 9th and 22nd August 2006.
-During the site audit, site formation and vegetation clearance works were being carried out. - 6.1.27 Trees at the administration building area have been re-tagged.
-More trees such as T933 and T934 were found damaged at the administration building area.
-Construction materials are recorded at tree bases and trees are not properly protected. - 6.1.28 No new trees were transplanted during the month.
-All transplanted trees are in fair condition.
-Mal-pruning of transplanted trees have not been rectified.
-A statement on the cause of death of tree T925 recorded in the last report is still outstanding.
-Dead hydroseeding grass recorded in last report has been re-hydroseeded.
+6.1.27 The landscape and visual monitoring and site audits were carried out on 6th and 20th September 2006.
+During the site audit, site formation, vegetation clearance works and building construction were being carried out.

+- 6.1.28 Damaged trees (such as T933, T934) next to administration building were still unprotected after being damaged by the adjacent construction activities.
+Construction materials are recorded at tree bases and trees are not properly protected. - 6.1.29 Tree T1014 was transplanted in this month and is in fair condition.
+All other transplanted trees are in fair condition.
+Mal-pruning of transplanted trees has not been rectified.
+Construction material is stockpiled within tree protection zones.
+A statement on the cause of death of tree T925 recorded in the last report was still outstanding.